Last updated on April 15th, 2022 at 02:35 pm

-Here are some of the key points to consider when you are going to stay for your internship in Germany.
+Here are some of the key points to consider when you are going to stay for interning in Germany.

-Book your flights as soon as you get your visa approval.
+Book your flights to Germany as soon as you get your visa approval.

 We all know that last-minute flights can be quite expensive.
 Besides this, you want to be as prepared as possible.

-So book your flight with some buffer time in mind.
-You don’t want to land in a foreign country in the middle of the night where you don’t speak the language.
+- Book your flight with some buffer time in mind.
+You don’t want to land in a foreign country where you don’t speak the language in the middle of the night.

 I always recommend SIXT as one of the best car rental services in Germany.
 They have a vast network all over Europe.
 We have been using them for years now for all purposes – holidays, travel to & from airports, and also for a month or so when our car broke down.

 Car sharing is also a fast-growing trend for low-cost car travel in Germany.
 There are several car-sharing service providers in Germany that offer easy booking for cars through apps and websites.

 If you plan to travel by train after your arrival in Germany, I would recommend buying train tickets after arrival in Germany.
 Booking in advance may cause unnecessary trouble if your flight is delayed or you don’t know the exact exit for the train.